cemosis/internship.2015.zhao.yuheng/ch2/webhook.md

 | team_add |	Any time a team is added or modified on a Repository. |
 | watch | Any time a User watches a Repository.|

 So what need to do is set up a server with an URL address that can receive webhooks from github, and it reads the data generated in JSON format.
-When there is push event, the server will deploy the csmi website with newest source code.
+When there is push event comming in, the server will deploy the csmi website with newest source code.

 ## Jekyll-hook installation and setup